SoumyaEXE/soumya.github.io/_posts/2022-10-26-Cloud-Breach-S3.markdown

 ---
 layout: post
-title: Hacking in the Cloud - vulnerable_lambda
+title: Hacking in the Cloud - cloud_breacah_s3
-description: This is the first scenario in the CloudGoat series.
-We start off as a low-privileged user that can assume a role which gives Lambda:Invoke permissions.
-Using this permission we are able to exploit a high-privileged Lambda function via an SQL injection and obtain Administrator access.
+description: In this video we compromise an EC2 instance's metadata service, obtain credentials that result in exfiltrating sensitive data, and we do all of this while being completely undetected!
 date:   2022-10-26
 image:  '/images/cloud_breach_s3_web.png'
 category: Videos